-- GASB Statement No. 84, Fiduciary Activities.
-The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019. - GASB Statement No. 87, Leases.
+- GASB Statement No. 87, Leases.
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2021. - GASB Statement No. 88, Certain Related to Debt, including Direct Borrowings and Direct Placements.
-The primary objective of this Statement is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2019.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2021. - GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
+The objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2022.